East Anglia: Geography

 East Anglia is bordered to the north and east by the North Sea, to the south by the estuaries of the rivers Orwell and Stour, and shares an undefined land border to the west with the rest of England.
 Much of northern East Anglia is flat, low-lying and marshy (such as the Fens of Cambridgeshire and Norfolk), although the extensive drainage projects of the past centuries actually make this one of the driest areas in the UK.
 Inland, much of the rest of Suffolk and Norfolk is gently undulating, with glacial moraine ridges providing some areas of steeper relief.
 The highest point in Norfolk is the 103 m Beacon Hill; the supposed flatness of Norfolk is noted in literature, including Noël Coward's Private Lives – "Very flat, Norfolk".

 On the north-west corner East Anglia is bordered by a bay known as The Wash, where owing to deposits of sediment and land reclamation, the coastline has altered markedly within historical times; several towns once on the coast of the Wash (notably King's Lynn) are now some distance inland.
 Conversely, over to the east on the coast exposed to the North Sea the coastline is subject to rapid erosion and has shifted inland significantly since historic times.

 Major rivers include the River Nene and Suffolk's Stour, running through country beloved of the painter John Constable.
 The River Cam is a tributary of the Great Ouse and gives its name to Cambridge, whilst Norwich sits on the River Yare and River Wensum.
 The River Orwell flows through Ipswich and has its mouth, along with the Stour at Felixstowe.
 The Norfolk and Suffolk Broads form a network of waterways between Norwich and the coast and are popular for recreational boating.
 The Ouse flows into the Wash at King's Lynn.

 Major urban areas in East Anglia include the cities of Norwich, Cambridge and Peterborough, and the town of Ipswich.
-Other towns and cities include Bury St Edmunds, Ely, Lowestoft, Great Yarmouth and King's Lynn.
+Other towns and cities include Bury St Edmunds, Ely, Lowestoft, Great Yarmouth, King's Lynn, and Newmarket.
 Much of the area is still rural in nature with many villages surrounded by a mixture of breckland, fens, broads and agricultural land.